NikKowPHP/social-brain/chapters/chapter-6.md

 Maria felt a flicker of success. *Okay, I have the data point.* Her Architect brain immediately switched into problem-solving mode.
 "Okay, invisible.
 I get it.
 To fix that, from now on, I'll make sure to get your input first on all new mockups before the team review.
 That will solve the visibility problem."

 The effect was a disaster.
 Leo didn't respond.
 He just gave a slight, humorless smile and turned back to his screen.
 The silence was worse than an argument. *Damn it.
 I did it again,* she thought. *I heard the word, but I didn't let him feel heard.
-I just tried to solve it.*
+I just tried to solve it.* Her internal monologue was a cascade of frustration. *Why is this so hard?
+It's inefficient.
+It's like trying to debug a system with no documentation and random outputs.*

 That evening, Maria vented to her partner, Alex.
 "I do everything by the book!
 I try this stupid 'empathy' experiment, and he accuses me of using a 'therapy voice'!
 It's impossible!" she fumed.